 How to Use the Fast and the Curious EduProtocol

 EduProtocols have risen in popularity in the past few years.
-Developed by veteran educators Marlena Hebern and Jon Corippo, EduProtocols aim to foster a supportive and close-knit environment between teachers and students by presenting versatile hand-on lesson plans that can easily be adjusted to teach any content using the same framework.
+Developed by veteran educators Marlena Hebern and Jon Corippo, EduProtocols aim to foster a supportive and close-knit environment between teachers and students by presenting versatile hands-on lesson plans that can easily be adjusted to teach any content using the same framework.
 So while the task itself may be the same, you can easily swap out the material and even your audience; EduProtocols are designed to be flexible enough that it can accommodate any subject and any grade.
 The Fast and the Curious EduProtocol is an excellent example of this.

 The Fast and the Curious EduProtocol is ideal if you want students to learn new information like math facts or vocabulary words.
 While this EduProtocol takes five class days total (and ideally should start at the beginning of the school week), it only uses 15 minutes of your time each day.

-While we’ve been aware of how Classtime can adapt to EduProtocols, it was actually an assistant principal who introduced the idea that the Fast and the Curious is a good fit and inspired this blog post, writing: “I’ve been following EduProtocols and Classtime is perfect for the Fast and Curious.”
+While we’ve been aware of how Classtime can adapt to EduProtocols, it was actually an assistant principal who introduced the idea that the Fast and the Curious is a good fit and inspired this blog post, writing: “I’ve been following EduProtocols, and Classtime is perfect for the Fast and the Curious.”

 While planning this EduProtocol and customizing it to your classroom, be sure to block out the 15 minutes it takes to go through the task each day and make a Classtime question set with the information you’d like to teach your students for the week.